patchulidev/ModExplorerMenu/README.md

 > ***Note:*** *This will generate a `vsxmakeXXXX/` directory in the **project's root directory** using the latest version of Visual Studio installed on the system.*

 ### Upgrading Packages (Optional)
-If you want to upgrade the project's dependencies, run the following commands:
+If you want to upgrade/modify the project's dependencies, run the following commands:
 ```bat
 xmake repo --update
 xmake require --upgrade